Financial Aid Services Center

 Participation in a Education Abroad program offers students a valuable academic and cross-cultural experience.
 A successful experience requires careful and thorough planning.

-- Start the planning process by contacting the WWU Center for International Studies, Education Abroad.
+- Start the planning process by contacting the Education Abroad Office.

-- Consider the if you intend to use financial aid to help fund your program:
+- Consider whether you intend to use financial aid to help fund your program:

-- Submit a Free Application for Federal Student Aid (FAFSA) to be considered for federal and state financial aid (if you are a resident).
+- Submit a Free Application for Federal Student Aid (FAFSA) to be considered for federal and, if you are a resident, state financial aid.

 - Review the Financial Aid Checklist to ensure you have completed important steps necessary for general financial aid eligibility.

 - Visit the Financial Aid Services Center after working with Education Abroad to discuss your eligibility or if you have additional questions.

 - Often, programs will allow payments to be deferred if you are using financial aid to fund your program.
-Contact our office to assist you with completing required paperwork.
+Contact our office for assistance with completing required paperwork.

 Financial Aid Funding for Education Abroad Programs

 As a regular Western student enrolled in an approved education abroad program, your financial aid offer will be reviewed for eligibility.
 Your cost of attendance will be increased or decreased depending on the approved study abroad cost of attendance.
-Your Expected Family Contribution (EFC) will not change; therefore, if the approved program costs are greater than the standard cost of attendance, your financial need increases.
-Similarly, if the approved program costs are lower than the standard cost of attendance, your financial need will be reduced.
+Your Expected Family Contribution (EFC) will not change; therefore, if the approved program cost is greater than the standard cost of attendance, your financial need increases.
+Similarly, if the approved program costs are lower than the standard cost of attendance, your financial need is reduced.
 Your actual financial aid offer will depend on your aid eligibility and availability of funds.
 Many of the aid types available to you as a regular Western student are also eligible to fund your approved study abroad program.

 The following aid programs are eligible for use in Education Abroad: